 We also facilitate workshops and dialogs on how to build just, sustainable, decentralized water systems, please contact us if you are interested in this.

-Between Storms: Thoughts on sustainable water cultures (excerpt)
+Read and view the slideshow: Between Storms: Thoughts on sustainable water cultures